MarcoReidelbach/MaRDMO-Plugin/README.md

 conda env create -f MaRDMO/environment.yml
 ```

-Thereby, a virtual environment "MaRDMO" is created in which the RDMO package and further packages, e.g. `PyPandoc`, `WikibaseIntegrator`, and `SPARQLWrapper`, for the Export/Query Plugin are installed.
+Thereby, a virtual environment "MaRDMO" is created in which the RDMO package and further packages, e.g. `WikibaseIntegrator`, for the Export/Query Plugin are installed.

 Setup the RDMO application: